YihanWu95/blast_knn/BLAST_data_prepare/Readme.txt

 But if one wants to run sth locally, you can copy the data from there and store the data here.
 For example for running the notebooks.
 Following a short explanation of the important data files and code:

+P.S.
+Running BLAST on all training proteins costs one day or more, be patient and good luck;)

 ########
 ProteinWithGo.xml
 ########